Bird Poop:The Quirky way of Minting Money

 A tiny western country in South America, Peru began filling its coffers by selling Guano.
 Guano is the poop (read: excreta) from seabirds, bats, and seals.
 An excellent source of potash and nitrogen, its popularity as a natural fertilizer spread like wildfire.

-Its discovery in 1802 on Chincha islands off Peruvian coast brought agriculturalists around the globe at the doorstep of Peru.
+Its discovery in 1802 on Chincha islands off the Peruvian coast brought agriculturalists around the globe at the doorstep of Peru.
 Guano also saw its use in manufacturing explosive devices.
 It was a product so close to the hearts of the early inhabitants (Incas) of the region, that anyone seen killing the birds was awarded a death penalty.

 The Guano mania